Illustration of a monkey drinking sake

 Jar

-The dimensions are 1 shaku 8 sun 5 bu (70.1 cm) in height, 7 sun (26.5 cm) in diameter, and 3 shaku 8 sun 5 bu (145.8 cm) in circumference, so it is clear that it is a fairly large jar
+The dimensions are1 shaku 8 sun 5 bu (70.1 cm) in height, 7 sun (26.5 cm) in diameter at the mouth, and 3 shaku 8 sun 5 bu (145.8 cm) in circumference, so you can see that it is a fairly large jar.

 The picture shows that the surface of the jar is slightly dirty and that the rope tying the top is slightly frayed, suggesting that the jar was quite old even at the time Sugae Masumi saw it